 Just as we had finished lining up for our selfie, we spotted a bald eagle right above us!
 Wow, a genuine, water proof bald eagle!
 There were actually several of them in that a couple of fledglings were learning how to glide up and down with the updrift.

 At the end of the day we reached Mt.
 Shasta, a massive volcano in northern California.
-We stayed for the night at the Best Western.
+We stayed for the night at the Best Western Tree House.

 Highway 97, August 2017

-Having crossed the border, we now found ourselves in Oregon for the first time.
+Having reached the border, we now found ourselves intering Oregon for the first time.
 Before we left, more people had stopped to take selfies at the border sign, "Oregon welcomes you".

 Crater Lake, Oregon, August 2017